PE and Sport Premium

 - Provide children with increased opportunity to take part in competitive sporting activities both within school (intra-school competition) and within the local area (inter-school competition).

-Allocation and expenditure of the sports premium
+expenditure of the sports premium

 Sports Premium is spent in the following way: